Cage Space Requirements

 - Playing music in animal

-rooms is not allowed, although it may be necessary under
+rooms is not allowed, although it may be permitted under

 some circumstances to provide enrichment